iamalexbrady/iamalexbrady.github.io/docs/_articles/some_history.md

 ## Notable miracles in order (pre-ACIM understanding):

 These all occurred before I had an understanding of ACIM.

 ACIM’s workbook in particular brought the practice I used to be able to look back on these event and retrospect that they were “miraculous” by ACIM’s definition.
 I note when I get the ACIM text and when I finish and restart it.

+By no means is this list (or any list on this page) comprehensive.

 ### The miraculous healings as a kid.